WestDRI/wgpages/content/julia1/julia-11-distributed-julia-set.md

 ### Parallelizing

 How would we parallelize this problem with multi-processing?
 We have a large array, so we can use DistributedArrays and compute it in parallel.
-Here are the steps:
+Copy `juliaSetSerial.jl` to `juliaSetDistributedArrays.jl` and start editing the latter:

 1. Load `Distributed` on the control process.
 1. Load `DistributedArrays` on all processes.